Th3Sp00kyM8/starting-homelab-development/topology/setup.md

 | **Resilience**     | Clone Pi micro-SDs or move to SSD boot                   | Reduce wear and recovery time                            |
 | **VLAN Expansion** | Add Monitoring VLAN or DMZ later                         | Improve isolation for honeypots or external-facing tests |
 | **Documentation**  | Update this README after each major change               | Maintain version history and reproducibility             |

+- Consider enabling bridge mode or static route on ER605 to reduce double NAT.

 Completion Check:
 - All core devices reachable